Skip to main content

 Earth Day Facts

-Black innovators are building products with less plastic, that are solar and wind powered, and clean water solutions.
-Earth Day is important to our communities because we have continuously demonstrated that we have a vision for what clean air, water, and soil can look like for Black people.
+Black innovators are building products with less plastic that are solar and wind powered, and clean water solutions.
+Earth Day is important to our communities because we have continuously demonstrated our vision for what clean air, water, and soil can look like for Black people.

 - Abre Conner, Director, Center for Environmental and Climate Justice